Instant Pot Basmati Rice

-- When the cooking time is up, let the pressure come down naturally for 5 minutes, and then use the quick release to let out any remaining pressure.
+- When the cooking time is up, carefully use the quick release to let out any remaining pressure.

-- Carefully remove the lid and serve hot.
+- Remove the lid, stir, and serve hot.

 - Use an oven mitt whenever you use the quick-release to protect your hands from the hot steam.